bigricksosa/All-the-Things/README.md

 ![Static Badge](https://img.shields.io/badge/runs%20on-forge-red?style=for-the-badge)
 ![Static Badge](https://img.shields.io/badge/version-1.20.1-green?style=for-the-badge)

 Introducing All the Things!
-Totaling at nearly 200 mods, this pack aims to feel like one of the FTB/Technic mega-packs from back in the day.
+At well over 200 mods, this pack aims to feel like one of the FTB/Technic mega-packs from back in the day.

 Includes most modern performance enhancing mods like Embeddium, as well as having many QoL features such as MouseTweaks and Borderless Fullscreen.